alexthiery/otic-reprogramming/docs/_general/quick_start.md

 - [align sequencing data](#align)
 - [run downstream analysis](#downstream)

-**Important!!!** All shell scripts are to be executed from the base directory of the project!
+**Important!** All shell scripts are to be executed from the base directory of the project!

 ---